 Visiting leisure vessels up to 20 metres length overall (LOA) can use the facilities at Ha’penny pier pontoons for a maximum stay of 72 hours.
 Moorings cannot be booked in advance as we operate on a first come first served basis.
 Be advised that vessels may be double or triple berthed if the mooring facility is busy and prevailing conditions are suitable.

 Mooring is free between the hours of 0900 and 1600.
-Outside these hours the fees are as follows for each 24 hour period:
+Outside these hours, fees are charged for each 24 hour period: